cometbeetle/compuclick/README.md

 **COMPUCLICK** is an arithmetic-based video game that requires the player to solve equations before time runs out.

-The project was built using JetBrains [IntelliJ IDEA](https://www.jetbrains.com/idea/) in Java version 21.
+The project was built with Java version 21 using [IntelliJ IDEA](https://www.jetbrains.com/idea/) by JetBrains.

 ![COMPUCLICK Title Screen](https://raw.githubusercontent.com/cometbeetle/compuclick/main/docs/GitHub-image.PNG)